ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

 Tag inheritance: adding tags to multiple tasks
 ----------------------------------------------

 If you want to apply the same tag or tags to multiple tasks without adding a ``tags`` line to every task, you can define the tags at the level of your play or block, or when you add a role or import a file.
 Ansible applies the tags down the dependency chain to all child tasks.
 With roles and imports, Ansible appends the tags set by the ``roles`` section or import to any tags set on individual tasks or blocks within the role or imported file.
 This is called tag inheritance.
-Tag inheritance is convenient, because you do not have to tag every task.
+Tag inheritance is convenient because you do not have to tag every task.
 However, the tags still apply to the tasks individually.

 With plays, blocks, the ``role`` keyword, and static imports, Ansible applies tag inheritance, adding the tags you define to every task inside the play, block, role, or imported file.
 However, tag inheritance does *not* apply to dynamic reuse with ``include_role`` and ``include_tasks``.
 With dynamic reuse (includes), the tags you define apply only to the include itself.
 If you need tag inheritance, use a static import.
 If you cannot use an import because the rest of your playbook uses includes, see :ref:`apply_keyword` for ways to work around this behavior.